Doug Heffernan: Character Background

 Doug was born on February 9, 1965, in Montreal, while his mother Janet (Jenny O'Hara) and father Joe (Dakin Matthews) were attending a friend's wedding there.
 His parents told him that he was born in New York City and he discovers the truth as an adult, in the episode "Dog Shelter".
 He has a sister, a physical education teacher named Stephanie (Ricki Lake).

 Doug's father owned a small hardware store in Queens, and his mother was a homemaker.
 The Heffernans were Catholic, but Doug lapses after moving out.
 He lived with his parents until he was 27, when he moved into his friend Richie's apartment.
 Doug's father, Joe, wanted Doug to take over the hardware store when he came of age, but Doug showed little interest in this venture.

 He was an overweight child and was sent to "fat camp" by his parents.
 Doug's weight is frequently a point of contention between himself and his wife, with Carrie encouraging him to eat healthier, but Doug is steadfast in his enjoyment of fried foods and snacks.
 Carrie's domineering personality in contrast to the far more easygoing Doug is another frequent subject of argument, with Doug preferring to relax and goof around with his buddies after work.
-He has also been known to secretly defy her demands (about clothing and cologne, for example), wanting his life with Carrie to have few restrictions as possible.
+He has also been known to secretly defy her demands (about clothing and cologne, for example), wanting his life with Carrie to have as few restrictions as possible.